AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/ios/integrate/theme.md

 ## Switch to a built-in theme

-To switch from the current theme to the other built-in light or dark theme, use the `switchTheme` method.
+To switch from the current theme to the built-in light or dark theme, use the `switchTheme` method.
 Call it before initializing the UIKit view:

 ```swift
 Theme.switchTheme(style: .dark)